RocketChat/docs-old/guides/administrator-guides/authentication/ldap/user-search-settings.md

 ### Search Page Size

-The maximum number of entries each result page will return to be processed
+The maximum number of entries each result page will return to be processed.

 ### Search Size Limit

-The maximum number of entries to return. **Attention** This number must be larger than the one on **Search Page Size**
+The maximum number of entries to return. **Attention**, this number must be larger than the one on **Search Page Size**.

 ## User Search \(Group Validation\)